ASeify/Influence-Maximization-in-Multilayer-Social-Networks-Using-Transformer-Based/Data Preprocessing/README.md

 ## Dependencies

-All major libraries are listed in requirements.txt and environment.yml.
+All major libraries are listed in requirements and environment.
 Key packages:

 pandas